Convert natural language to filters

 Filter object generated from a natural-language query.
 Client applies filters to the feed and shows explanation to the user.

-Generated filter object. null when the query is ambiguous.
+Generated filter object, in the contract selected by target: the flat mentions filter map (default) or a feed SimpleFilters/AdvancedFilters shape (target: "feed"). null when the query is ambiguous or matches everything.
 Use isAdvanced to determine whether it's the simple or advanced shape.

 If true, filters is an AdvancedFilters shape (AND/OR groups).
 Otherwise it's a SimpleFilters (flat AND list).